Tips for Packing Dishes, Bowls, Glasses and Silverware

 - Wrap silverware tray: Wrap the silverware tray to keep items from falling out during transportation.

 Lighthouse Self Storage Has Household Storage Solutions

 Are you looking for a location to store some items between a move?
 Consider a storage unit rental with Lighthouse Self Storage!
-Lighthouse Self Storage has traditional and climate controlled storage units in West Palm Beach, FL, Whittier, CA, Westminster, CA, Oceanside, CA, Carson, CA, Homestead, FL and Fort Lauderdale FL.
+Lighthouse Self Storage has traditional and climate controlled storage units in West Palm Beach, FL, Whittier, CA, Westminster, CA, Oceanside, CA, Homestead, FL and Fort Lauderdale FL.
 Reserve a 5×5, 5×10 or 10×10 storage unit today!